Have you heard the acronym often given for FEAR? (False Evidence Appearing Real).

-2 Timothy 1:7 (AMP) “For God did not give us a spirit of timidity or cowardice or fear, but [He has given us a spirit] of power and of love and of sound judgement and personal discipline [abilities that result in a calm, well-balanced mind and self-control].
+2 Timothy 1:7 (AMP) says, “For God did not give us a spirit of timidity or cowardice or fear, but [He has given us a spirit] of power and of love and of sound judgment and personal discipline [abilities that result in a calm, well-balanced mind and self-control].

-What I realized, as I meditated on the above scripture and thought about other golden nuggets throughout God’s Word, was that God is simply not the source of that fear and that He enables us to overcome it as we choose to look to Him.
+What I realized, as I meditated on the above Scripture, and thought about other golden nuggets throughout God’s Word, was simply this: God is not the source of fear and He enables us to overcome it, as we choose to look to Him.

-Fear is certainly alive and well but whether we give into the fear…we’ll, that’s depends entirely on us and who we believe God is for us in our circumstances.
+As I reflected further, I also understood, that just because God hasn’t given us a spirit of fear, that doesn’t mean something or someone else isn’t going to offer it to us.
+It’s up to us if we’ll receive it or not.
+Fear is certainly, alive and well, but whether we give in to fear…Well, that depends entirely on us, and who we believe God is for us in our circumstances.
 Will we allow Him to be our continual strength and peace through it all?
-Our decision with regard to who we will look to as our source of courage becomes our saving grace in overcoming it.
+Our decision as to Who we’ll look to as our source of courage becomes our saving grace in overcoming fear.

-When fear makes its way to our minds and the realization that it’s up to us to decide what we will do with those thoughts and whether we will allow them to travel from our first line of defense (our thought life) to find lodging into our hearts (what we ultimately believe).
+When fear makes its way to our minds, it’s up to us to decide what we’ll do with those thoughts, and whether we’ll allow them to travel from our first line of defense (our thought life) to find lodging into our hearts (what we ultimately believe).